27 May Musical Aphrodisiac: Why Is Sex Better with Music?

 Sexually Energised Vocals

 A number of studies show that listeners say the sexiest songs feature vocals with a dynamic range.
-Combining a ‘high chest voice’ with raspy vibes. and witching between loud and quiet tones also does the trick.
+Combining a ‘high chest voice’ with raspy vibes. and switching between loud and quiet tones also does the trick.
 It mimics that climatic experience of intercourse.
 The loud vocal bits stimulate arousal and the quieter bits give off an intimate vibe, all mirroring the adult’s ultimate joy-ride.

 JMSN has lusciously robust vocals that really set the tone for a romantic evening: